PgBiel/elembic/src/element.typ

         "names" not in revoke or revoke.names.all(n => n not in active-revokes) )
       and (
-        "names" in revoke or "name" in revoke and (revoke.name == none or revoke.name not in active-revokes) )
+        "names" in revoke or "name" not in revoke or revoke.name == none or revoke.name not in active-revokes )
     )